(08) 9041 7520 merredin.college@education.wa.edu.au

 Parents are sent all information prior to the beginning of each school year, including schedules of estimated extra-cost options and a list of personal use items for each student.
 You are advised to view the attached documentation for more information.

-Voluntary Contributions and Charges
+Voluntary Contributions

 Financial Assistance